Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-In a special case where there is no descendant of $Y_{it}$ in the control set, i.e., $\bX_{i,t+1} = \bX_{it} = \emptyset,$ Assumption~\ref{timeInv} is equivalent to the parallel trend assumption and the proposed bias-corrected estimator in Equation~\eqref{eq:bc} is equal to the difference-in-difference estimator \citep{card1994minimum, angrist2008mostly}.
+In a special case where there is no descendant of $Y_{it}$ in the control set, i.e., $\bX_{i,t+1} = \bX_{it} = \emptyset,$ Assumption~\ref{timeInv} is equivalent to the parallel trend assumption required for the standard difference-in-differences estimator \citep{angrist2008mostly}.
 By allowing for time-varying confounders, Assumption~\ref{timeInv} extends the parallel trend assumption.
 It is also closely connected to the change-in-change method \citep{athey2006identification, tchetgen2016negative}.
-Specifically, the assumption of the time-invariant imbalance (Assumption~\ref{timeInv}.2 in this paper) is a simple extension of Assumption 3.3 in \cite{athey2006identification}.
+Specifically, Assumption~\ref{timeInv}.2 (time-invariant imbalance) is a direct extension of Assumption 3.3 in \cite{athey2006identification} to the diffusion setting.